 In the pre inflation targeting period, the agents would have perfect knowledge about the underlying process for inflation.
 Therefore, they are able to predict inflation correctly.
 A well know example of this is referred to as the inflation bias as termed by Barro and Gordon (1983), where agents have rational expectations and they are able to anticipate how the government will respond to shocks and correctly forecast future inflation.
-For details on the Barro and Gordon (1983) model, please see appendix D.
+For details on the Barro and Gordon (1983) model, please see appendix ??.

 Similarly, in the post-inflation targeting period, the agents know the central bank's inflation target, π^T for all t.
 This inflation target can also be interpreted as the long run mean of inflation or the inflation drift.
-Under the assumptions of full commitment and full credibility ($\rho = 0$), agents will now a forecast of inflation given by,
+Thus, under rational expectations and a credible inflation target, the expectations of the agents will coincide with the inflation target.